How to Upcycle Button-Up Shirts for Quality Fabric – A DIY Guide

 Play Video

-If you’ve never been in a consignment or thrift store, I encourage you to open your mind and take a step inside.
-Upcycle, recycle and repurpose, you’ll be glad you did.
+If you’ve never been to a consignment or thrift store, I encourage you to open your mind and step inside.
+Upcycle, recycle, and repurpose; you’ll be glad you did.

 I hope this was helpful and that you have some new ideas for upcycling.